1015062E/howto/PowerShell GetAppsAsAdmin.md

 </table>
 <br>

 Before you begin, ensure you have the `MicrosoftPowerBIMgmt` module installed.
 If not, the script will handle the installation for you.

-## PowerShell Script

 Here's the PowerShell script to export the Power BI apps data to a .csv file:

 ```powershell
 $DestPath = "C:\temp\GetAppsAsAdmin.csv" # Change the destination path accordingly!